snowdrop/secured-example/README.md

 In order to build and deploy this project, you must have an account on an OpenShift Online (OSO): https://console.dev-preview-int.openshift.com/ instance.

-# Build the Project
+# OpenShift Online

 1. Using OpenShift Online or Dedicated, log on to the OpenShift Server.

     ```bash
-    oc login https://<OPENSHIFT_ADDRESS> --token=MYTOLEN` when you use OpenShift Online or Dedicated.
+    oc login https://<OPENSHIFT_ADDRESS> --token=MYTOKEN` when you use OpenShift Online or Dedicated.
     ```

 1. Create a new project on OpenShift.